API Functions

 BaseResultResult object for station picker operations.

-Determine coordinate bounds from parameters or PANGAEA data.
+Determine coordinate bounds from parameters, config file, or PANGAEA data.

 - Parameters: